tobykurien/Xtendroid/Xtendroid/docs/index.md

 }
 ```

-The annotation creates a constructor (that takes the JSONObject), and generates lazy-parsing getters for each private field.
+The annotation creates a constructor (that takes the JSONObject), and generates lazy-parsing getters for each *private* and *non-annotated* field.
 You can then load JSON into the bean and use it, as in this example:

 ```xtend
 var jsonResponse = '''{"url":"http://one.com", "title": "One", "id": 1, "published": true}'''